SamuelKos/henxel/README.md

 ```

 # About virtual environment, optional but highly recommended
 Consider creating virtual environment for your python-projects and installing python packages like this editor to it.
+Editor will not save your configuration if it was not launched from virtual environment.
 In debian you have to first install this package: python3-venv:

 ```console
 foo@bar:~$ sudo apt install python3-venv